Nelson🇺🇸/Roberto🇸🇻

 During the research phase of the film, we produced 87 episodes of a podcast called Inside The Journey Podcast, where we interviewed members of my family as well as other Salvadoran Adoptees who, like me, were forcibly separated from their families during the war.
 We also spoke with people who have done significant advocacy work for and in El Salvador, such as Representative Jim McGovern, Professor Aviva Chomsky, and Dr. Angelina Snodgrass Godoy.

-My enthusiasm for programing began in elementary school when I used to copy simple programs that were printed inside copies of 3-2-1 Contact Magazine and run them on my Apple IIgs.
+My enthusiasm for technology began in elementary school when I used to copy simple programs from 3-2-1 Contact Magazine and run them on my Apple IIgs.
 Slowly, by changing bits and pieces of code, I taught myself how to program.

 Below is a sample of one of my earliest surviving programs, written in QBasic.
 It draws lines of varying length and color from the center of the screen, which was my attempt at making a screensaver.